ppone/goimport/README.md

 Install local Go packages.

 Requirements: Go binary needs to be in your $PATH, and $GOPATH needs to be setup.
+Python 3.3.

 To install goimport so you can use it anywhere
 ```